Hike Guide to Sgùrr na Banachdich | Cuillin Ridge, Isle of Skye

 • After descending, head to the Glenbrittle campsite café or one of the charming pubs in Carbost, such as the Old Inn, for a well-earned meal and drink.
 I’d also recommend checking out the delightful Café Cùi

+Scotland is incredibly van friendly and it will allow for the greatest flexibility alongside being cheaper and easier than booking accommodation.
 Every time I have been Scotland I have travelled in a campervan.
 Alongside using my own VW T6 I have also used Roadsurfer who are absolutely faultless.

-On both occasions I have travelled Scotland in a Roadsurfer vehicle I had a Couple Cottage.
-It was incredibly spacious and it was the perfect companion on my Scottish road trip.
+On the two occasions I have travelled Scotland in a Roadsurfer vehicle, I have rented a Couple Cottage.

-• Cruise control, Reversing Camera, and CarPlay
+• Cruise control, Reversing Camera, Bluetooth, and Apple and Android CarPlay

 • Kitchen area with a sink, two stove gas hobs, fridge, oven, and lots of storage